teikjun/test-app/README.md

 # web application test
-testing out a web app, using sequelize
+testing out a web app, using postgres and sequelize